spec-framework/documentation/output/chapters/WritingMyOwnModel.pier.md

 The method
 `SpecAdapterBindings>>#initializeBindings` is present only to expose the whole set of adapters required\.
-It fills up a dictionary as shown in the code [1\.6](#ex_adapter_init)\.
+It fills a dictionary, as shown in the code [1\.6](#ex_adapter_init)\.